yocontra/node-gdal-next/README.md

 Node.js 17 on ArchLinux is not ABI compatible with the NodeSource binaries and requires rebuilding from source.

-On Linux, Node.js 18 requires glibc 2.28.
+On Linux, the binaries require glibc 2.23 (Ubuntu 16), except for Node.js 18 which requires glibc 2.28 (Ubuntu 20 / Debian 10).

 Development versions are unit tested for the following targets: